thgeraads/gt-sound-randomizer/README.md

 4. When that's done, hit the `Clear cache folder` button.
 Do this every time you launch Growtopia if needed.
 5. You're done!
 If you ever want to go back to the original sounds just click `Restore` and wait a few seconds.

-This program is a bit ubstable.
+This program is a bit unstable.
 Only click a button **once** and then just wait until you get a response.
 If at any time the program stops responding, **just wait** until the window becomes responsive again.
 It just does that sometimes.